skot/ESP-Miner/readme.md

 ```
 idf.py menuconfig
 ```
-Set following parameters under Example Configuration Options, these will define the stratum server you connect to:
+Set following parameters under Stratum Configuration Options, these will define the stratum server you connect to:

 * Set `Stratum Address` to the stratum pool domain name. example "solo.ckpool.org"